 Other Things to Consider When Mattress Shopping Online

 Once you’ve chosen the perfect bed in a box mattress, you’ll need to think about additional furniture and accessories.
 Boxed mattresses may require a special bed frame, so consider this when calculating costs and designing your bedroom.
 If you’re upgrading to a larger mattress, you’ll want to buy new bedding, too.

 Some boxed mattresses require a specific frame for adequate support.
 Additionally, since you don’t need a box spring and mattress thickness ranges between six to twelve inches, there can be a big difference in the height of your bed.
 However, the right frame can correct this.
 Some popular bed frames for boxed mattresses include:

 - Adjustable Frames: For the ultimate in customizable comfort, a split mattress in a box on an adjustable frame lets couples raise and lower the bed to suit each person’s preferences.
 Most models allow you to tweak the settings with the push of a button.

 - Platform Beds: Platform beds have solid bases, eliminating the need for a foundation.
 These beds come in many finishes and colors to suit a wide range of bedroom decor.

 - Slat Beds: For those on a budget, slat beds are a durable, affordable option if you need a new frame for your memory foam or latex mattress.
 Slatted bars run across the length of the frame, providing full support.

 - Bunkie Boards: If you want to keep your current standard frame to use with a memory foam mattress, look for a bunkie board to fit your existing bed.
-These sturdy boards are an affordable alternative to purchasing an all-new bed frame.
+These boards are an affordable alternative to purchasing an all-new bed frame.

 Choosing Bedding for a Boxed Mattress